raghavapollo7/pythonpr/README.md

 evenorodd.py is a python program that takes a numeric value as input from the user and checks whether the number is odd or even and prints the result accordingly.It uses a if-else statement for checking if the number is odd or even.

 sum1to50 is a python program that prints the sum from 1 to 50.
 It uses a for loop for iteration.

+fact is a python program that uses a user defined recursive function that prints the factorial of a number

+maths is a python program that uses the math module and prints the square root, natural log and sine value of a user inputed value